If your question is not answered here please email us. We are always happy to provide free advice.

 My travel plans have changed and I no longer need my ticket.
 Can I get a refund?

-If the ticket details shown on your Confirmation Email include the characters ‘OP2’ you are entitled to a refund up to and including the day prior to travel, subject to a £25 admin fee.
-Other tickets purchased through us are not refundable.
-We recommend you take out a good travel insurance policy to cover you in case your plans change as a result of travel disruption or a personal emergency.
+Flexible and Saver tickets qualify for a partial refund if you contact us to cancel up to the day prior to travel.
+Super Saver tickets cannot be cancelled or refunded.
+In all cases we recommend you take out a good travel insurance policy to cover you in case your plans change as a result of travel disruption or a personal emergency.

 Can I change the date or time on my ticket?